North Korea Drops Nuclear Bomb On US City In Propaganda Video Of WW3 Simulation

 The U.S. will not stop in its pursuit of ensuring the Korean Peninsula is free of nuclear weapons.
 Vice President Mike Pence said Tuesday while visiting Japan, as per Time Magazine.

-Vice President Mike Pence On North Korean And US Tensions
+Vice President Mike Pence On North Korean And U.S. Tensions

 Mike Pence met with Prime Minister Shinzo Abe and other leaders after the Trump administration signaled a more prominent U.S. stance toward North Korea’s recent missile tests and threats.

-According to Time magazine, Trump sent a stark warning to North Korean that their beloved leader, Kim Jong Un, has “gotta behave.”
+According to Time, Trump sent a stark warning to North Korean that their beloved leader, Kim Jong-un, has “gotta behave.”

 “We will not rest and will not relent until we obtain the objective of a denuclearized Korean Peninsula.”